Skip to main content

 BILL is a cloud-based business financial management tool.
 The platform supports accounts payable and receivable automation and helps businesses analyze their cash flows and other financial metrics.

 Why I picked BILL: BILL’s biggest selling point to me was how easy it is to find most things.
 If you need AP and AR, BILL lets you switch between both using the main menu on the left, assuming you get the plan that offers both.
+I also like that BILL supports international payments in more than 130 countries.

 Features BILL offers include user roles, vendor and supplier management, and custom approval policies.
 It also has a mobile app where you can do most of the AP and AR things the online portal lets you do, such as reviewing and approving bills, creating and sending invoices, and getting payment notifications.